Galapagos Islands Ecotourism: Tips for Sustainable Tourism in the Galapagos

 Choose Sustainable Accommodation

-Looking for sustainable accommodation and lodging is another great way to ensure your luxury vacation to Ecuador and the Galapagos supports the ecosystem and conservation of the destination.
+Looking for sustainable accommodation and lodging is another great way to ensure your luxury holiday to Ecuador and the Galapagos supports the ecosystem and conservation of the destination.

 Follow the Rules of Conservation Sites and Parks